-- GEN gfloor(GEN x) creates the floor of x, i.e. the (true) integral part. - GEN gfrac(GEN x) creates the fractional part of x, i.e. x minus the floor of x. - GEN gceil(GEN x) creates the ceiling of x.
+GEN gfloor(GEN x) creates the floor of x, i.e. the (true) integral part.

+GEN gfrac(GEN x) creates the fractional part of x, i.e. x minus the floor of x.

+GEN gceil(GEN x) creates the ceiling of x.

-GEN ground (GEN x) rounds towards $+\infty$ the components of x to the nearest integers.
+GEN ground(GEN x) rounds towards $+\infty$ the components of x to the nearest integers.

-GEN grndtoi(GEN x, long e) same as ground, but in addition sets e to the binary exponent of $x - \operatorname{ground}(x)$.
-If this is positive, all significant bits are lost.
+GEN grndtoi(GEN x, long e) same as ground, but in addition sets e to the binary exponent of x - ground(x).
+If this is positive, then significant bits are lost in the rounded result.
 This kind of situation raises an error message in ground but not in grndtoi.
+The parameter e can be set to NULL if an error estimate is not needed, for a minor speed up.